Love Is a Funny Thing

 Love Is a Funny Thing (Un homme qui me plaît, a.k.a.
 A Man I Like) is a 1969 French romantic drama film directed by Claude Lelouch.

 Plot

-An accidental meeting in the United States between an actress and a composer, both French.
-Leaving her husband and child in Paris, Françoise, cinema actress, driven to the United States, is waiting for her break.
-Composer Henri, married to an Italian, is only in New York to record film music.
+An accidental meeting occurs in the United States between an actress and a composer, both French.
+Leaving her husband and child in Paris, cinema actress Françoise is driven to the United States, waiting for her big break.
+Composer Henri, who revels in being a compulsive liar and is married to an Italian woman, is only in New York to record film music.
 They are both waiting to go to Los Angeles.
 There, they become lovers.
 The next day, Henri decides to delay his return for 24 hours to take Françoise to Las Vegas.
-Another night of love later, they hire a car and travel across the US with the intention of heading back for New York.
+As they part to return to their spouses, Henri tells Françoise that before they decide to live together they should meet again in Nice (because it is halfway between Paris and Rome).
+Françoise breaks up with her husband and goes to Nice to meet Henri at the appointed time.
+Henri does not come to Nice; Françoise is heartbroken.